 (NCBI-index: 753203)

-The most characteristic of the Scarce Black Arches (Nola aerugula) to distinguish this moth from other tuft moths is the thin black or brown transverse line slightly off the center of the forewing.
+The most characteristic feature of the Scarce Black Arches (Nola aerugula) to distinguish this moth from other tuft moths is the thin black or brown transverse line slightly off the centre of the forewing.
 On the inside of that transverse line is a zone of small brown and black dots.
-Also striking are the three dark-scale pustules on the forewing, which are almost always present and in every color form.
+Also striking are the three dark-scale pustules on the forewing, which are almost always present and in every colour form.
 The hind wing is even light grey.
-The flight period is in one generation from mid-June to mid-August and the wingspan is 15-20mm.
-Host plant: Bird’s-foot Trefoil, Red Clover, and White Clover.
+The flight period is in one generation from mid-June to mid-August, and the wingspan is 15-20 mm.
+Host plant: Bird’s-foot Trefoil, Red Clover, White Clover.
 Dutch name: Licht visstaartje.
-Frisian name:
+Frisian name: –

 Flying period: